-While the dial of the watch features five Roman numerals at 2, 4, 8, 10 and 12 o’clock, there are also six more hour markers that look like tiny knobs.
-Although the indexes don’t really ruin the design, to my taste, they are not particularly relevant to the composition (the watch is all about rectangles, why place the round things on the dial?)
+While the dial features five Roman numerals at 2, 4, 8, 10 and 12 o’clock, there are also six more hour markers that look like tiny knobs.
+Although the indexes don’t ruin the design, to my taste, they are not particularly relevant to the composition (the watch is all about rectangles, why place the round things on the dial?)

 Well, if these minor nuisances do not bother you, you may consider getting yourself this beautiful watch: it is dressy, it is elegant, and it is hand-wound: not a common combination in this niche.

 Nighttime Legibility: 1/5

 See also: Hermes Cape Cod Grandes Heures Automatic

 Movement: Hand-wound, La Joux-Perret caliber 736-3, based on ETA/Unitas 6498 ebauche, 21 jewels, 21,600 vph, Swiss Made

 Movement decoration: Geneva stripes, blued screws